eoinok/maW8lab/README.md

 ```

 ## Step 6
-Change the .firebaserc file in your project folder to include the correct projectid
+Change the .firebaserc file in your project folder to reflect the correct projectid

 ## Step 7
 Create a Web app entry inside the Firebase project (this produces an App ID):